-The German Federal Ministry of Food and Agriculture (BMEL) and the FAO have concluded a framework agreement on food security project cooperation.
-Based on this agreement Germany transfers each year around € 10 million into a bilateral FAO Trust Fund to fund projects aimed at improving food security in priority countries.
+- The German Federal Ministry of Food and Agriculture (BMEL) has concluded a framework agreement with FAO on project cooperation in the field of food security.
+Based on this agreement, multi-year projects are financed through a bilateral trust fund with FAO to improve food security in priority countries.

-As of March 2018
+As of February 2023